 The term MPO refers to multi-fiber push-on or also multi-path push-on, and MTP is a registered trademark of US Conec used to describe their connector.
 The US Conec MTP product is fully compliant with the MPO standards.
-As such, the MTP connector is a MPO connector.
+As such, the MTP connector is an MPO connector.
 For simplicity, the following paragraphs will mention MTP only instead of MPO/MTP.
-MTP cabling solutions provide ideal conditions needed to realize high network performance, and accommodate bandwidth requirements both at present and in near future.
-This text aims to give basic information about MTP cable and its testing issues in details.
+MTP cabling solutions provide ideal conditions needed to realize high network performance and accommodate bandwidth requirements both at present and in near future.
+This text aims to give basic information about MTP cable and its testing issues in detail.

-Prefabricated cabling systems and parallel array transmission systems, especially those 40G/100GbE networks on multi-mode fiber (MMF) generally use a MMF array connector called a MTP.
-This MTP connector is about the size of a fingernail, and uses a large rectangular molded plastic ferrule often with one or more rows of 12 fibers.
-MTP cables come in two variations (in addition to the pins/holes and keying options), cables with MTPs on either end, or breakout cables with an MTP on one end and single fiber connectors on the other end (just as image shown below).
+Prefabricated cabling systems and parallel array transmission systems, especially those 40G/100GbE networks on multi-mode fiber (MMF) generally use an MMF array connector called a MTP.
+This MTP connector is about the size of a fingernail and uses a large rectangular molded plastic ferrule often with one or more rows of 12 fibers.
+MTP cables come in two variations (in addition to the pins/holes and keying options), cables with MTPs on either end or breakout cables with an MTP on one end, and single fiber connectors on the other end (just as the image is shown below).

-The are two main drivers behind development of MTP cables.
+There are two main drivers behind the development of MTP cables.
 The first one goes to the ever-increasing need for cabling density in data centers.
 Cabling blocks airflow, so the denser the cable, the better the thermal management.
-And, as data center bandwidth steadily skyrockets to 10Gbps, 40Gbps, and 100Gbps, to even more, a dense multi-fiber cable becomes the suitable option.
+And, as data center bandwidth steadily skyrockets to 10Gbps, 40Gbps, and 100Gbps, too, even more, a dense multi-fiber cable becomes a suitable option.
 That is MTP cable.

 The second one lies in the difficult and highly technical nature of field termination for fiber.
 Actually, it’s not generally considered to be suitable for field-installation.
 Rather, it’s usually factory terminated assemblies.
 Such modular factory-terminated MTP cable promises simplicity, lower cost, and true plug-and-play fiber connectivity.